-Enough Project Co-founder and report co-author John Prendergast said:
+Enough Project Co-founder John Prendergast stated:

 The Enough Project is a project of the Center for American Progress to end genocide and crimes against humanity.
 Founded in 2007, Enough focuses on the crises in Sudan, South Sudan, eastern Congo, and areas affected by the Lord’s Resistance Army.
 Enough conducts intensive field research, develops practical policies to address these crises, and shares sensible tools to empower citizens and groups working for change.
 To learn more about Enough, go to www.enoughproject.org.

 The park rangers, armed with AK-47s and swapping combat stories, suddenly fell quiet.
 The driver pulled off the dusty, red road and plunged into the savannah, plowing through tan grass tall enough to envelop our Land Cruiser.
 Read More »